indie-vr-fitness-gang/calorie-heist-counter/README.md

 # In-Game Integration

-For anyone working with C# these utilities would likely be handy starting points for creating signed `/increment` urls:
+For anyone working with C# these utilities could be used to create signed `/increment` urls:

 ```csharp
 using System.Text;